✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Option 2: Execution URL with Retry Parameter

-If triggering a new workflow execution via webhook, pass the retry count in the payload.
+If triggering a new workflow execution via webhook, I pass the retry count in the payload.

 When to Retry vs. Escalate #

 Not all transient errors benefit from retry.
-Use this decision matrix:
+I use this decision matrix based on the n8n error handling best practices:

 Error Pattern Retry?
 Rationale